Do you hold an RSMS and think about quitting your job?

 - the holder remains with the sponsoring employer for at least 2 years after visa grant

-If you hold an RSMS and you wish to terminate your agreement before the two years are up, you're potentially setting yourself up for a visa cancellation.
-If you have previously worked for your employer, e.g. on a working holiday visa or another work visa, this time will not count towards the two year requirement.
+If you hold an RSMS and you wish to terminate your agreement before the two years are up, you’re potentially setting yourself up for a visa cancellation.
+It won’t matter if you have previously worked for your employer, e.g. on a working holiday visa or another work visa.
+This time will not count towards the two year requirement.
 The clock starts ticking only after visa grant, respectively after you commenced working with your sponsor.

 The reason for these two conditions is to ensure the integrity of the program and to prevent non-genuine employment relations.
 Immigration will check your reasons for the termination carefully.
-You have a good chance to avoid visa cancellation if you can show that you have made a genuine effort to commence or keep your job, but were unable to do so for compelling and compassionate reasons, such as if you're being made redundant due to circumstances beyond your control.
+You have a good chance to avoid visa cancellation if you can show that you have made a genuine effort to commence or keep your job, but were unable to do so for compelling and compassionate reasons.
+E.g. if you’re being made redundant, due to circumstances beyond your control.

 If you have lost your job or would like to quit but are worried about potential consequences for your visa, contact us for a confidential discussion about your options.